erizov/Professor/semester_10/lecture_65_llm_training_advanced/mixed_precision_training/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Mixed Positive accuracy Training is the best solution for all problems" ✓ **CORRECT**: Mixed Positive accuracy Training has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Mixed Positive accuracy Training is the best solution for all problems" ✓ **CORRECT**: Mixed Positive accuracy Training has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Mixed Positive accuracy Training is too complex to understand" ✓ **CORRECT**: Mixed Positive accuracy Training can be understood by breaking it down into smaller steps